Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the MEXT Grant-in-Aid for Scientific Research (No.~20H01895, 21K13909 and 21H05447 for K.H., No.~21J00153, 20K14532, 21H04499, 21K03614 and 22H01259 for~Y.H., No.~18H05437, and 21H05448 for~M.C., No.~JP20H05245 and JP21H01122 for~T.I.).
+We are grateful to the referee for her/his careful reading of our paper and thoughtful comments.
+This work was supported in part by the MEXT Grant-in-Aid for Scientific Research (No.~JP20H01895, JP21K13909, JP21H05447 and JP23H04009 for K.H., No.~JP22KJ0157, JP20K14532, JP21H04499, JP21K03614 and JP22H01259 for~Y.H., No.~JP18H05437, and JP21H05448 for~M.C., No.~JP20H05245 and JP21H01122 for~T.I.).
 Numerical computations were partially carried out on Aterui II supercomputer at Center for Computational Astrophysics, CfCA, of National Astronomical Observatory of Japan.
-Y.H. and T.I. have been supported by JICFuS and MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Toward a unified view of the universe: from large scale structures to planets, Grant No. JPMXP1020200109).
+Y.H. and T.I. have been supported by JICFuS and MEXT as ``Program for Promoting Research on the Supercomputer Fugaku'' (Structure and Evolution of the Universe Unraveled by Fusion of Simulation and AI, Grant No. JPMXP1020230406).
 T. I. has been supported by IAAR Research Support Program, Chiba University, Japan.
 This work was supported in part by the National Science Foundation under Grant No. PHY-1430152 (JINA Center for the Evolution of the Elements).